flindersuni/DeepThoughtHPC-docs/docs/source/Storage/storageusage.rst

 All /RDrive mount points are only surfaced on the Head-Node.
 The /RDrive is not present on the compute nodes and you cannot use it as a part of your SLURM scripts.

 The /RDrive is not a location to perform any computation on, and is limited in access speed.
-All data that forms part of dataset for calcualtions must be copied to a HPC local mount before you commence work.
+All data that forms part of dataset for calculations must be copied to a HPC local mount before you commence work.